Get Tech Tips

 Without balancing dampers, it’s difficult to balance airflow.
 Some rely on design software to create a “self-balancing” system.
 Personally, I haven’t seen this work other than accidentally.

 Our preference is to use registers with opposable blade dampers.
 This makes balancing a lot faster and easier.
 On top of that, they are always accessible, and they don’t leak air as typical takeoff manual dampers do.

 #7.
 Increase filter surface area to lower pressure drop.

 When designing to a static pressure of 0.50 inches water column (in.w.c.), a good rule of thumb is to keep the pressure drop across the air filter at or below 0.10in.w.c.
 This will not happen with a standard 1” filter if you plan on using anything other than a see-through “rock-catcher.”
-If you want a high-performance filter (you should), the 4” media type have low-pressure drops, but you might have to use two for anything above a 3-ton.
+If you want a high-performance filter (you should), the 4” media-type filters have low pressure drops, but you might have to use two for anything above a 3-ton.
 Our preference is 2” filter grilles with MERV 13 filters.
 They're easy to accommodate on new construction and retrofit with multiple returns.

 Keep in mind that the MERV rating of filters is typically at a low velocity, say, 300 FPM.
 The filter performance drops when velocity is increased.

 Allison Bailes (yes, him again) of Energy Vanguard recently blogged on this topic: https:// www.energyvanguard.com/blog/path-low-pressure-drop-across-high-merv-filter.

 #8.
 Avoid installing ducts in unconditioned spaces.

 Vented attics are the worst possible place for the ducts.
 It’s the hottest part of the house in the summer and the coldest in the winter.
 Ducts in vented attics come with a large energy penalty.
 Vented crawl spaces do not have as heavy of an energy penalty, but because of high humidity, they present other challenges.